 Imposter syndrome is a psychological pattern of self-doubt; an attribution of success to luck and forces outside of our control.
 There is no lack of discourse around the prevalence of imposter syndrome in women in the workplace (check out this article on Forbes for tips to beat it), but we rarely talk about the effects it can have on relationships.

 It’s strange to articulate, but sometimes I can’t believe I have a person.
 Calling Chris “my boyfriend,” almost always makes me pause to wonder–is that right?
-In settings with my friends, I almost feel like like I don’t deserve to comment on dating or relationships.
+In settings with my friends, I almost feel like I don’t deserve to comment on dating or relationships.
 I was the single friend!
 I’m qualified to talk about that!

 While it’s hard to imagine my life without him, or even to think about my life before him, I still feel like I can’t possibly have this.
 How did I get to a point where I make joint decisions with someone?
 Where my future includes someone?